siva82kb/monalysa/docs/source/ulfunc.md

 The `ulfunc` package contains modules for quantifying the different constructs of UL functioning from wearable sensors.

-This pacakge contains the following modules, each of which implements functions for quantifying different constructs of UL functioning.
+This package contains the following modules, each of which implements functions for quantifying different constructs of UL functioning.

 ```{toctree}
 :caption: 'Contents:'